 Virginia has succeeded in the classroom as well.
 In 2011 the UVA baseball program earned a public recognition award from the NCAA for its multi-year Academic Progress Rate scores.
 The APR provides a clear picture of the academic culture in each sport.
 Hultzen was a Capital One First-Team Academic All-American in 2011, while Tyler Wilson was the winner of the esteemed Lowe’s Senior CLASS Award for Baseball in 2011.

 O’Connor stresses the importance of pitching, defense and fundamentals.
-UVA teams have thrived in the pitching game, with the Cavaliers posting the fifth lowest ERA in the country since 2005 (3.41).
-Virginia has ranked in the top 20 nationally nine times (second-highest total in college baseball), including six top-three marks.
+UVA teams have thrived on the mound, with the Cavaliers posting the third lowest ERA in the country since 2005 (3.43).
+Virginia has ranked in the top 20 nationally 10 times (second-highest total in college baseball), including six top-three marks.
 The 2011 team led the nation with a 2.24 ERA, while the 2014 squad was second nationally at 2.23.

 Defensively, the Cavaliers also have shined under O’Connor.
 UVA owns the best fielding percentage in the ACC since his arrival in 2004 (.973).
 Nine of his teams have ranked among the nation’s top 40 in fielding percentage.
 The 2014 Cavaliers set the program record for fielding percentage with a .981 mark, which ranked fourth nationally.